Laoag: Economy

 Strategically located at the northern tip of the Northwestern Luzon Growth Quadrangle.
 It is within hours of air travel to any one of East Asia's economic tigers such as Hong Kong, Mainland China, Japan, South Korea and Taiwan by way of the Laoag International Airport.

 A banking system is also found in the city with more than twenty different local, domestic, and foreign banks ready to serve any financial needs.

 With a 12,747.35 m2 total land area, Laoag City provides a large opportunity for economic expansion.
 The historic scenic tourist spots, availability of internationally competitive accommodations and facilities, and the presence of supportive national government agencies, makes Laoag an ecotourism center, as classified by the Department of Tourism.
-The Northwestern Luzon Growth Quadrangle – fondly called the North Quad – also aims to develop rural areas through an integrated countryside agri-industrial development approach with emphasis/focus in attaining sustainable and equitable growth; increase the productivity of agriculture and fisheries; and encourage industrial competitiveness in the local and foreign markets.

 Laoag and the surrounding municipalities also bolster a strong workforce.
 At present, most industries in the city are small-scale, consisting of small-scale food-processing factories, rice mills, jewelry-making, hollow blocks factories, and metal crafts.
-Retail giants like SM Prime Holdings with three stores (SM Savemore, Savemore Market, SM Hypermarket), and two stores owned by Puregold, with one branch in the downtown area, and a Puregold Jr located along Pan-Philippine Highway.
+Established in the city center are retail giants like SM Prime Holdings with three stores (SM Savemore, Savemore Market, SM Hypermarket) along Rizal Street, and two stores owned by Puregold, with its latest branch located along A. Castro Avenue.
 SM City Laoag is located south of Padsan River in Barangay Nangalisan West, along Airport Road.
-Unitop, Mart One, Novo, New India, ME, JTC, and ØNE Ø 5IVE are popular shopping centers.
+Unitop, formerly Mart One, Novo, New India, ME, JTC, and ØNE Ø 5IVE are popular shopping centers.
 Robinsons Ilocos located in Barangay Nangalisan East (Laoag) and San Francisco (San Nicolas) is only 5 minutes ride from Laoag City Hall.

 Megaworld has also secured project to be developed in Barangay Calayab along the coast to be called "Ilocandia Coastown," its 34th township.
 The mixed-use beachfront is an 84-hectare parcel of land with 1.4 km beach line adjacent to Fort Ilocandia Resort Hotel.

 Other townships under construction are the EL Sands Residences in Barangay Talingaan, and Bramasole Residences in Barangay Zamboanga.
 Robinsons Homes, Hanalei Heights, and Camella are located closely to the airport.

-Meanwhile, San Guillermo Complex located east of Aurora Park is on its first phase of construction.
-It will feature a modern shopping center, a high-rise hotel and Saint Luke's Medical Center.
+Meanwhile, San Guillermo Complex located east of Aurora Park is on its first phase of development.
+It will feature a modern shopping center, a high-rise hotel and a medical center.